 Using artificial intelligence for translation purposes

-Read the Translation Bureau’s advice on using artificial intelligence for translation purposes, and learn more about its GCtranslate prototype.
+Read the Translation Bureau’s advice on using artificial intelligence for translation purposes, and learn more about its GCtranslate tool.

 On this page

-The Artificial Intelligence Strategy for the Federal Public Service 2025–2027 calls for the responsible adoption of artificial intelligence to achieve a more innovative and efficient workplace within the Government of Canada.
-As part of the Strategy’s first lighthouse project, the Translation Bureau is developing a hub of self-serve artificial intelligence language tools for federal public servants.
+GCtranslate was developed in response to the Artificial Intelligence Strategy for the Federal Public Service 2025–2027.
+The strategy calls for the responsible adoption of artificial intelligence to achieve a more innovative and efficient workplace within the Government of Canada.

 GCtranslate:

-Employees of these organizations can access GCtranslate using the button below (available on the Government of Canada network only), depending on the pace of deployment in their organization:
+Employees can use the button below to access GCtranslate (available on the Government of Canada network only).

 Page details